California lawmakers pass $115.4 billion budget in deal with governor

-SACRAMENTO, Calif.
-(Reuters) - California lawmakers passed a $115.4 billion budget on Friday as part of a deal with Democratic Governor Jerry Brown to hold back spending even though the state’s financial picture continues to improve.
+SACRAMENTO, Calif., June 19 (Reuters) - California lawmakers passed a $115.4 billion budget on Friday as part of a deal with Democratic Governor Jerry Brown to hold back spending even though the state’s financial picture continues to improve.

 The budget for the fiscal year that begins July 1 includes $2 billion to pay down the state’s so-called wall of debt and socks away $4.6 billion into a rainy day fund pushed by Brown and enacted by voters last fall.